 Bipolar disorder (previously known as manic depression) is a mental condition characterized by intense mood swings.
 These mood swings include emotional highs and lows in the form of mania/hypomania and depression.
 This condition can affect a person’s entire life and can make even small tasks stressful.
-Bipolar disorders can be a crippling disorder for everyone involved.
+Bipolar disorder can be a crippling disorder for everyone involved.

 When you are depressed you may feel surges of sadness and loss of interest/pleasure in hobbies and activities.
 On the other hand, when you are experiencing mania or hypomania, you may feel energetic and euphoric at times.
 These severe shifts in mood can affect your sleep patterns, judgment, behavior, and ability to think.
 Over time, people may turn to drugs or alcohol to cope with their bipolar disorder symptoms.
 This can eventually evolve into a dual diagnosis or co-occurring disorder (suffering from a mental condition and an addiction).